chrisdenmark84/cv/README.md

 # H1 HTML CV Semantic

-_Practice HTML semantics with a CV example_
+_Practice HTML semantics and basic css with a CV example_